sap-tutorials/Tutorials/tutorials/cp-cap-java-deploy-cf/cp-cap-java-deploy-cf.md

       index-page.enabled: true
     ```

-    > `cds.index-page.enabled: true` enables the generated index page and the SAP Fiori preview also in `production` mode as you saw it in your local application in the previous tutorials.
-These features are meant to help you during development and should not be used in productive applications.
+    > Setting `cds.index-page.enabled: true` turns on the generated index page and the SAP Fiori preview in `production` mode, just like you've seen in your local application in previous tutorials.
+These features are designed to assist you during development and should not be used in productive applications.

 ### Enable application for Cloud Foundry